VamsikrishnaJakka/Sentiment_Analysis_Project/README.md

  hadoop fs -cp s3://my-bucket/data/amazon.json /internship_data/

 7.
  Now run the spark ml code(sentiment_analysis.py) on pyspark terminal.
+I have also used libraries like pandas and NLP on amazon.csv dataset for practise.
+Attaching the same as sentiment_analysis_csv.py

 8.
  Store the final result in new hdfs location